Managed Endpoints API

 Compression

-Managed endpoints get compressed, along with mobile payloads (In-App Messages, App Inbox).
+Managed endpoints are compressed, along with mobile payloads such as in-app messages and App Inbox.

 Go to Data & Assets > Managed endpoints.
-In the top-right corner, click on '+Create new'.
+In the top-right corner, click + Create new.

-Consequently, write your endpoint response definition code as text, XML, or JSON into the editor that will be displayed.
+Write your endpoint response definition code as text, XML, or JSON into the editor.
 For personalized content, use Jinja.

-The example below displays a JSON that uses the API to render the customer's first name.
-Then, you need to save and Start your Managed endpoint, creating a pop-up with a URL address where the endpoint runs.
+The example below shows a JSON that uses the API to render a customer's first name.
+Save and start your managed endpoint to generate a URL for the endpoint to run.

-This URL is called a POST request, and it renders the responses that you specified earlier.
-In the example below, it is a JSON with the first name.
+This URL accepts a POST request and renders the responses you specified — in this example, a JSON with the first name.

 Request body